-The Service Voirie (Roads Department) is tasked with:
+The Service Voirie (Department of streets) is tasked with:

 - the maintenance and repair of all existing local roads (250 km) and municipal public squares;

 - the maintenance of pavements on national roads within the city (105 km);

 - the maintenance of many pedestrian thoroughfares of all kinds: walkways, stairs and cycle paths;

 - the maintenance of street furniture (benches, railings, tourist signs, street signs, planters, etc.) at its ironmongery, carpentry and painting workshops;

 - the management, installation and maintenance of tourist signs, street signs and house numbers;

 - the management of permits to carry out any kind of work on public roads;

 - the management of permits for terraces, display windows and advertising panels;

 - the preparation of projects to connect plots to public utilities as part of urban development;